ChesaDavid/CalculatorApp/README.md

 # CalculatorApp
 Welcome to the Calculator App repository!
 This simple yet powerful calculator app is designed to provide users with a straightforward and efficient tool for performing basic and advanced mathematical operations.
 Whether you're a student, professional, or anyone in need of quick calculations, this app has got you covered.

 # Features
 * Basic Operations: Perform addition, subtraction, multiplication, and division effortlessly.
-* Scientific Functions: Access a range of scientific functions, including trigonometric and logarithmic operations.
+* Scientific Functions: Access a range of scientific functions, including logarithmic operations.
-* Memory Functions: Store and recall values with the memory functions, making it easy to handle multiple calculations.
 * User-Friendly Interface: Enjoy a clean and intuitive design for a seamless user experience.
+* Press 'Q' to start the calculator
+* Press 'W' to switch to sientific mode
+* Press 'Q' to move back to standard mode
+* Press 'esc' to exit the calculator

 # Getting Started
 Follow these steps to get the Calculator App up and running on your local machine.